RichardOfWard/django-loading/README.rst

 ===========
-django-loading
+Django-loading
 ===========

-django-loading allows you to load your django apps by their app name rather than by the module path.
+Django-loading allows you to load your django apps by their app name rather than by the module path.
 This is particularly useful if you don't know where modules will be installed or if you plan to allow overriding of your apps (eg a user replaces your ``foo.bar`` app with ``myfoo.bar``).